-The Fritch Fortress Trail is constructed in the steep sloped sides of two Mesas as it descends into a beautiful canyon with beautiful views of Lake Meredith.
-The trail has steep drop offs on the trails edge and conprises two sets of moderate switchbacks.
+The Fritch Fortress Trail is constructed in the steep sloped sides of two mesas.
+It descends into a canyon with beautiful views of Lake Meredith.
+The trail has steep drop offs on the edge and has two sets of moderate switchbacks.

 Hiking up the mesas on Fritch Fortress Trail, there are a variety of plants along the trail.
 In summer, look for sand sage, prickly pear cactus, and many types of wildflowers.
 The Blackfoot Daisy (Melamopodium leucanthum) is a beautiful plant blooming on the sides of the mesas during April - August.
 This member of the Aster family is one of the most drought resistant plants at Lake Meredith National Recreation Area.